FUB-HCC/IKON-backend/README.md

 ![IKON logo](https://www.mi.fu-berlin.de/en/inf/groups/hcc/research/projects/ikon/IKON-Logo.png?width=500)

-## Getting Started
+## Installation Guide

-This installation guide will lead you through the process of building the IKON prototype (backend and frontend) on your local machine for development and testing purposes.
+This guide will lead you through the process of building the IKON prototype (backend and frontend) on your local machine for development and testing purposes.
 The deployment is done via [Docker](https://docs.docker.com/install/).

-This guide is tailored to Linux systems.
+The guide is tailored to Linux systems.
 It is explicitly tested on [Ubuntu](https://ubuntu.com/) 16 but will work on most other distributions as well.

 ### Prerequisites
 In the current form this software is tailored to retrieve data from the API at https://via.museumfuernaturkunde.berlin.
 You need a user account to get access to the data.